yingweiwo

 Absorption, Distribution and Excretion

-The oral bioavailability of fluoxetine is <90% as a result of hepatic first pass metabolism.
-In a bioequivalence study, the Cmax of fluoxetine 20 mg for the established reference formulation was 11.754 ng/mL while the Cmax for the proposed generic formulation was 11.786 ng/ml.
-Fluoxetine is very lipophilic and highly plasma protein bound, allowing the drug and it's active metabolite, norfluoxetine, to be distributed to the brain.
+Due to first-pass metabolism in the liver, the oral bioavailability of fluoxetine is less than 90%.
+In a bioequivalence study, the Cmax of 20 mg fluoxetine in the established reference formulation was 11.754 ng/mL, while the Cmax of the proposed generic drug was 11.786 ng/mL.
+Fluoxetine is highly lipophilic and has a high binding rate to plasma proteins, which allows the drug and its active metabolite, norfluoxetine, to be distributed to the brain.
+Fluoxetine is primarily excreted in the urine.
+The volume of distribution of fluoxetine and its metabolites ranges from 20 to 42 L/kg.
+The reported clearance of fluoxetine in healthy patients is 9.6 ml/min/kg.

-Fluoxetine is metabolized to norfluoxetine by CYP1A2, CYP2B6, CYP2C9, CYP2C19, CYP2D6, CYP3A4, and CYP3A5 upon ingestion.
-Although all of the mentioned enzymes contribute to N-demethylation of fluoxetine, CYP2D6, CYP2C9 and CYP3A4 appear to be the major contributing enzymes for phase I metabolism.
-In addition, there is evidence to suggest that CYP2C19 and CYP3A4 mediate O-dealkylation of fluoxetine and norfluoxetine to produce para-trifluoromethylphenol which is subsequently metabolized to hippuric acid.
-Both fluoxetine and norfluoxetine undergo glucuronidation to facilitate excretion.
-Notably, both the parent drug and active metabolite inhibit CYP2D6 isozymes, and as a result patients who are being treated with fluoxetine are susceptible to drug interactions.
+After ingestion, fluoxetine is metabolized to norfluoxetine by CYP1A2, CYP2B6, CYP2C9, CYP2C19, CYP2D6, CYP3A4, and CYP3A5.
+Although all of the above enzymes are involved in the N-demethylation of fluoxetine, CYP2D6, CYP2C9, and CYP3A4 appear to be the main enzymes in phase I metabolism.
+Furthermore, there is evidence that CYP2C19 and CYP3A4 mediate the O-dealkylation of fluoxetine and norfluoxetine to produce p-trifluoromethylphenol, which is subsequently metabolized to hippuric acid.
+Both fluoxetine and norfluoxetine require glucuronidation to promote excretion.
+Notably, both the parent drug and its active metabolites inhibit the CYP2D6 isoenzyme, thus patients receiving fluoxetine treatment are susceptible to drug interactions.

 Toxicity/Toxicokinetics